exbotanical/zito.fyi/content/ucontext-and-coroutines.md

 }
 ```

 There's a few utility functions that for the sake of brevity I have not included in the review.
-One such utility function I would recommend looking at - assuming the reader would like to delve further - is the `_save_stack` function, and moreover the stack persistence logic throughout `coroutine`.
-I had the most trouble comprehending this logic because I only have a cursory level of experience with pointer arithmetic, but once I started to get it I gained an even more acute appreciation of the code.
+I had the most trouble comprehending the stack persistence logic because I only have a cursory level of experience with pointer arithmetic, but once I started to get it I gained an even more acute appreciation of the code.

-My favorite part of this library was the stack frame manipulation around `coroutine_yield` and `mainfunc` - I've seen some of this "fallthrough" type of logic before, specifically in the reactivity library Evan You implemented for the Vue frontend framework.
-This is a very inventive way to reason about programming in that implementation is guided by execution flow.
-I've a review of that source code on my YouTube channel for those interested.
-Check back soon for more source code reviews.
+My favorite part of this library was the stack frame manipulation around `coroutine_yield` and `mainfunc` - it's a completely bonkers stroke of genius that sent chills down my spine the moment it all clicked for me.
+The fact that we just fall out of the stack frame and into the other coroutine...totally baller.
+I've seen this same kind of "fallthrough" trick before (in a manner), specifically in the reactivity library Evan You implemented for the Vue frontend framework.
+Evan does this thing where you call a function, trigger a proxy trap inside of that function, then push the function itself onto a stack so you can start invoking it any time the proxy traps are triggered subsequently.
+Yes, it's nuts.
+In fact, the `@vue/reactivity` library is so cool, I'll have to do a separate source code review for it on this blog (stay tuned for that).
+I hope you enjoyed `coroutine`; drop me an email and let me know what you thought!